 Women rarely talk about one delicate problem that many of them experience.
-It is especially common at this time of year because of warm, humid weather.
+It is especially common when the weather is warm and humid.
 These conditions favor the growth of fungus under the breasts that leads to under-breast rash.

 Drug companies may be unaware of the problem.
 As far as we can tell, there are no FDA-approved products specifically designed to ease the redness, itching and discomfort these infections create.
 As a result, women have come up with their own approaches for treating this problem.

 What Do Women Do for Under-Breast Rash?

 We have heard from hundreds of readers about their ingenious remedies for under-breast rash.
 Here is one recent letter.